blizzhackers/documentation/kolbot/Automule.md

 You must have at least 2 CD Keys to use kolbot AutoMule.

-Never use RD Blocker on a mule profile, as it won't be able to switch accounts!

 The mule profile is automatically started and stopped so you don't need to do that yourself.

-You can test muling by running one of the enabledProfiles and pressing Numpad 5 when in game.
+You can test muling by running one of the enabledProfiles and pressing Numpad 5 when in a game or right-clicking on a profile and select "mule profile".

 ## Multiple mules and multiple realm muling